2023 World Figure Skating Championships

 The 2023 World Figure Skating Championships were held from March 22 to 26, 2023, at the Saitama Super Arena in Saitama, Japan.
 Sanctioned by the International Skating Union (ISU), the World Championships are considered the most prestigious event in figure skating.
 Medals were awarded in men's singles, women's singles, pair skating, and ice dance.
 The competition determined the entry quotas for each skating federation at the 2024 World Championships.
 Shoma Uno and Kaori Sakamoto, both of Japan, won the men's and women's events, respectively.
 Riku Miura and Ryuichi Kihara of Japan won the pairs event, and Madison Chock and Evan Bates of the United States won the ice dance event.

+Background

+The World Figure Skating Championships are considered the most prestigious event in figure skating.
+The 2023 World Championships were held from March 22 to 26, 2023, at the Saitama Super Arena in Saitama, Japan.

 Qualification

 Based on the results of the 2022 World Championships, each ISU member nation could field one to three entries per discipline.
 Skaters from Russia and Belarus were banned from participating "until further notice" due to the 2022 Russian invasion of Ukraine.